Medical Leave Regulation 618

-4. When the basis for any approved leave (not previously designated as FMLA or FIL) falls within the scope of this policy and the absence extends beyond three (3) work days, the leave taken will count toward the allowable 12 workweeks of FMLA.
+4. When the basis for any approved leave (not previously designated as FMLA or FIL) falls within the scope of this regulation and the absence extends beyond three (3) work days, the leave taken will count toward the allowable 12 workweeks of FMLA.

 5. Leave taken under the Voluntary Shared Leave Policy may count towards the employee’s allotted amount of leave for both FMLA leave and FIL.

-6. In addition to taking leave for multiple consecutive days, an employee may arrange for a reduced work schedule orintermittent leave.
+6. In addition to taking leave for multiple consecutive days, an employee may arrange for a reduced work schedule or intermittent leave.

 a.
 Reduced work schedules and/or intermittent leave options are not allowable for childbirth, birth-related child care, or adoption unless the employee and university agree otherwise.

 b.
 When an employee is on a reduced work schedule or intermittent leave, only the time not worked is counted against the total allowable medical leave.